 Vegan lentil loaf is a delicious and nutritious replacement for any other type of loaf dish (ex. meat loaf).
 You can serve vegan lentil loaf alongside so many tasty options like mashed potatoes, stuffing, gravy and vegetables to make a “classic” meal.

-If you don’t like boring steamed vegetables, roasting veggies is a perfect way to pack a ton of flavour into a meal.
-Toss vegetables with any of your favourite spices and a touch of oil, roast until cooked through and you’re all set!
+If you don’t like boring steamed vegetables, roasting veggies is a perfect way to pack a ton of flavor into a meal.
+Toss vegetables with any of your favorite spices and a touch of oil, roast until cooked through and you’re all set!